What Are B2B Payments: Methods and Trends

 • Recurring payments: B2B relationships often involve repeated transactions over time, establishing a need for flexible, ongoing payment arrangements.
 Contrastingly, B2C transactions are generally one-off purchases.

-Nevertheless, B2B and B2C eCommerce also share a few things in common.
-Remember that both B2B and B2C buyers are people, not machines.
+Nevertheless, B2C and B2B ecommerce platforms also share a few things in common Remember that both B2B and B2C buyers are people, not machines.
 It is a common mistake for organizations to assume that buyers in B2B and B2C are different in all respects.
 It’s not true, though.

 Keep All Your Documents in One Place with Billdu!